If you want to know how to create a brand for your business, this story offers some useful insights.

 In blind tasting tests, far more people prefer the taste of Pepsi, yet most of us still buy Coca-Cola, even though it costs more.

 Don’t let anybody tell you that branding is irrelevant; your brand can make a direct impact on your sales.

 It generated a book offer for my business.

 What will it do for yours?

-If this post has given you some ideas about how to create a brand for your business, or you’ve got a view to share, I look forward to exchanging thoughts with you in the comments below.
+If this post has given you some ideas about how to create a brand for your business, perhaps you’ll also enjoy my download guide with 21 ways to increase your sales.